AMWA-TV/bcp-003/best-practice-secure-comms.md

 All Servers and Clients SHALL support this cipher suite:

 TLS\_ECDHE\_ECDSA\_WITH\_AES\_128\_CCM\_8

+This supersedes the recommendation in [RFC 5246 Section 9.
+Mandatory Cipher Suites](https://tools.ietf.org/html/rfc5246#section-9).

+- More information on the rationale for requiring ECDHE is found in BBC R&D White Paper [337][BBC-WHP337].

 All Servers SHOULD support the following cipher suites, unless hardware limitations make this impractical.